olegleyz/cmu-15-213/lab1/README.md

 - ✅ **bitXor**: Implemented XOR using only `&` and `~` operators
 - ✅ **tmin**: Returns two's complement minimum value (`0b10000000_00000000_00000000_00000000` = -2^31)
 - ✅ **allOddBits**: Checks if all odd-numbered bits are set to 1
+- ✅ **isTmax**: Detects if input is the maximum two's complement integer

 #### Reflection on XOR Implementation